Hydroponics System

 2. Nutrient film technique (NFT).

-What is deep water culture (DWC) Hydroponic gardening
+All Abo deep water culture (DWC) Hydroponic gardening

 • DWC involves flooding a large volume of growing media with nutrient-rich water.
 That’s then pumped up to drippers above your plants.
 The water that doesn’t drip back down goes back into your reservoir.